-Northwestern’s internal medicine (IM) residency program delivers its most robust form of education on the inpatient services at Northwestern Memorial Hospital and Jesse Brown Veteran’s Affairs Hospital.
-These services remain the core feature of the curriculum as they are resident-run services, have patients with extraordinary pathology and complexity, and are staffed by faculty experts.
+Northwestern’s internal medicine (IM) residency program delivers its most robust form of education on the inpatient services at Northwestern Memorial Hospital (NMH) and Jesse Brown Veteran’s Affairs Medical Center (VA).
+These services remain the core feature of the curriculum as they are resident-run services, have patients with extraordinary pathology and complexity and are staffed by faculty experts.
 The balance of resident autonomy with expert faculty support is what makes Northwestern’s IM residency program a premiere education.

-Northwestern Memorial Hospital is a state of the art 900 bed facility that serves as a quaternary referral center.
-The hospital exists in one of the busiest urban areas in the country providing exposure to both 'bread and butter' medical conditions and rare pathology.
-Northwestern is committed to community service, dedicated to indigent health care and provides the second-most charity care of any private hospital in the Chicagoland area.
+NMH is a state-of-the-art, 900-bed facility that serves as a quaternary referral center.
+The hospital exists in one of the busiest urban areas in the country, providing exposure to both "bread and butter" medical conditions and rare pathology.
+Northwestern is committed to community service, dedicated to indigent healthcare and provides the second-most charity care of any private hospital in the Chicagoland area.

-The residency program and medical school are closely affiliated with the Chicago Jesse Brown Veteran's Affairs Hospital (JBVA).
-The JBVA is located on the west side of Chicago with free shuttle services bring residents to and from NMH.
-Our residency program maintains three inpatient general medicine teams that are resident led, include interns and students and are staffed by Northwestern affiliated VA teaching attendings.
+The residency program and medical school are closely affiliated with the VA, located on the west side of Chicago with free shuttle services bring residents to and from NMH.
+Our residency program maintains three inpatient general medicine teams that are resident-led, include interns and students and are staffed by Northwestern affiliated VA teaching attendings.
 Teams see a wide range of disease, high acuity and are exposed to the more expanded and integrated VA healthcare system.
-We share the hospital with the University of Illinois Chicago allowing for shared education during daily morning reports and noon conferences.
-Approximately one-quarter of Northwestern’s IM residency experience is at the VA and it remains an extremely popular and effective experience because of breadth of disease and very conscious appreciation to serve the veteran population.
+We share the hospital with the University of Illinois at Chicago allowing for shared education during daily morning reports and noon conferences.
+Approximately one-quarter of Northwestern’s IM residency experience is at the VA, and it remains an extremely popular and effective experience because of breadth of disease and very conscious appreciation to serve the veteran population.